mcandre/buttery/README.md

 * Animation halts after a few seconds
 * Jerky motion

-`buttery` resolves many of these quirks.
-With `buttery`, we want to help animators showcase their craft.
+Enter `buttery`.
+With `buttery`, we can resolve many of these issues by programmable edits.
+We want to give artists more power to create and showcase their craft!

 # EXAMPLE